 Have you ever been in a season or state of life where you are just so busy and it seems like all you do is run from the time you get up until the time you go to bed?
 Do you ever feel like you are just going crazy and can’t get it together?
 Do you ever wonder if you’re going to make it to tomorrow?!
 Is it possible to deal with busy seasons without losing your ever-loving mind?
 Today I am going to show you that yes, yes it is!
 With products like The Seed Pharm, that’s a real possibility.

 My busy season is partly self-imposed and partly not.

 My kids are all in an age range (3-9 years old) that makes mom life kind of hard right now.
 I homeschool the kids, take care of our home, and cook almost all of our food from scratch.
-We run two businesses – Young Living and Humorous Homemaking.
+We run multiple businesses.
 Plus, my husband works a full-time job away from home.
 Our plates are rather full.
 But NONE of it is anything that we want to take off!
 We really enjoy all the things that are keeping us busy.